LukasRoom/SuperADD/README.md

 The `config.json` file contains all relevant configuration parameters.
 Make sure to run train, test and submission after any change.

+## Pretrained Models
+We provide “pretrained” models for each category.
+In our case, a pretrained model consists of a memory bank with reference embeddings stored in an .npz file, along with the corresponding model settings in a .json file for that category.
+All models are available at: https://owncloud.fraunhofer.de/index.php/s/THkX7W8AhRd2RCs

 ## Dependencies
 For a full list of all dependencies, please refer to the `./pyproject.toml`, `./utils/pyproject.toml`, and `./tracks/industrial/pyproject.toml` files.
 Additionally, the execution depends on the provided DINOv3 model weights.